 6. Reflectors and Diffusers

-1. Pick the Right Camera
+1. Pick The Right Camera

 It is true that your smartphone camera can help you click some high-definition pictures.
 But to be on the safe side and keep a more ‘professional’ approach towards your shoot, we would advise you to stick to a DSLR.
 It doesn’t have to be anything fancy or ridiculously expensive because, in the end, it is all about the lens that you use for eCommerce product photography.
 You may have to use a macro lens, zoom lens, prime lens, wide-angle lens or telephoto since all of them serve a different purpose.
 If your product is too small, you are better off using a macro lens over a zoom lens.
 Your subject defines your purpose of using any lens that you are using.

 In order to execute your eCommerce product photography, you can rent a studio.
-A studio is favourable to do eCommerce photoshoot of products because you have everything available within your means from the right background to perfect lighting.
+A studio is favorable to do eCommerce photoshoot of products because you have everything available within your means from the right background to perfect lighting.

-But if don’t feel like renting a studio, put your art and craft skills to work and create your own make-shift studio.
+But if you don’t feel like renting a studio, put your art and craft skills to work and create your own make-shift studio.
 You can use a chair, cardboard boxes, white chart paper, and clippers.
 Using them, you can create a small studio.